Hagoort/Enviro-Plus-Web-Addons/README.md

 LAT = Your latitude  # Your latitude
 LON = Your longitude  # Your longitude

-Make an free API call no more than once in 10 minutes for your location otherwise you will be blocked The update frequency of the OpenWeather model is not higher than once in 10 minutes The update frequency is set in Enviroplusweb.py to 10 minutes/600 seconds before fetching data again
+Make an free API call no more than once in 10 minutes for your location otherwise you will be blocked.
+The update frequency of the OpenWeather model is not higher than once in 10 minutes.
+The update frequency is set in Enviroplusweb.py to 10 minutes/600 seconds before fetching data again.

 For now it works but isn't perfect yet so please improve, such as:
 - Still have to set stepSize in main.js